The Cancer Survivors Club

 Chris wrote The Cancer Survivors Club to inspire and encourage everyone touched by cancer.
 In his spare time, Chris is continuing his research into the myths and merits of complementary and alternative cancer treatments.
 Having located almost 2,000 alleged 'cancer cures', he is exploring if these so-called 'Miracle Cures' really do work, or whether desperate, vulnerable cancer patients are simply being taken advantage of by those wanting to make a quick financial gain.

-In addition to supporting cancer patients, his other hobbies include writing, sailing, visiting bakeries and watching The Great British Bake Off.
+In addition to supporting cancer patients, his hobbies include street photography, sailing, writing and visiting bakeries.
 He has become an accomplished baker himself, inspired by his desire to avoid the numerous artificial additives and preservatives found in our food.
 He uses a methodical scientific approach to develop unusual experimental flavour combinations, to create healthy naturally leavened organic breads and Viennoiseries.
+In 2017, Chris fulfilled another ambition when he earned a place on the iconic Great British Bake Off show.

 Chris is constantly striving to fulfil a number of personal goals.
-These include, sailing the Vendee Globe 2020 race, making an investigate documentary seeking evidence, if any, of the ‘Miracle Cures’ he's found really do work.
+These include, sailing the Vendee Globe race, making an investigate documentary seeking evidence, if any, of the ‘Miracle Cures’ he's found really do work.
 Other programme projects include meeting and empowering cancer patients undergoing cancer treatment and investigating why a number of small remote communities never get cancer.
-He also has several fun ambitions, like taking part in 'I'm a Celebrity...Get Me Out of Here!’, and having dinner with Ellen DeGeneres and her wife Portia.
-Finally, he'd love to sit on the panel of ‘Would I Lie To You’, Extra Slice and meet Keira Knightly!
+He also has several fun ambitions, including taking part in 'I'm a Celebrity...Get Me Out of Here'!